-(a) Data refers only to Key Managers still in office at the reference date. (b) Group Risk Takers. (c) Including Risk Takers identified at ISP Group, sub-consolidating Group or legal entity level. (d) Data also refers to the remaining outstanding portions in financial instruments of bonuses related to the former UBI Banca Group's past Incentive Systems.
-(1) Average Intesa Sanpado purchase price of shares carried out at a Group level.
-(2) The column indicates the time frame in which the shares may be effectively granted to the beneficiaries, possibly split into tranches.
+(a) The data refers to Key Managers in office as at 31 Dec. of the financial year in which the Shareholders' resolution that approved the Plan was adopted. (b) Group Risk Takers. (c) Risk Takers identified both at the level of the ISP Group and at the level of sub-consolidating Groups and subsidiary Banks. (d) The data also refer to the remaining outstanding portions in financial instruments of bonuses related to the former UBI Banca Group's past Incentive Systems.
+(1) Average price at which the shares were purchased at Group level.
+(2) The column indicates the timeframe in which the shares may be effectively granted to the beneficiaries, possibly split into tranches.

-INCENTIVE PLANS BASED ON FINANCIAL INSTRUMENTS

-Table n.
-1, Scheme 7, Annex 3A, Regulation n.
-11971/1999
+INCENTIVE PLANS BASED ON FINANCIAL INSTRUMENTS Table No. 1 of Scheme 7 of Annex 3A of Regulation No. 11971/1999

-Date: 16/03/2023
+Date: 14/03/2024

-Date.
-10/03/2023 CHART 1 Financial inst ruments other than stock options Office (only for named persons) Section 2 Name and Surname Newly allocated financial instruments on the basis of the decision or Category of the Board of Directors to implement the shareholders' resolution of the competent power to implement the shareholders' resolution Shareholders' resolution date Type of financial instrument N° of financial instruments Granting date Possible purchase price of instruments Market price at granting Vesting period (1) • • • Messina Carlo Managing Director and CEO n.d.
-Intesa Sanpaolo Ordinary Shares n.d. n.d. n.d. n.d.
-Mar.2025 / Jun.2029 Key Managers n.d.
-Intesa Sanpaolo Ordinary Shares n.d. n.d. n.d. n.d.
-Mar.2025 / Jun.2029 Other Risk Takers (a) n.d.
-Intesa Sanpaolo Ordinary Shares n.d. n.d. n.d. n.d.
-Mar.2025 / Jun.2029 Managers and professionals who acc n.d.
-Intesa Sanpaolo Ordinary Shares n.d. n.d. n.d. n.d.
-Mar.2025 / Jun.2029
+Date: 14/03/2024 CHART 1 • Financial inst ruments other than stock options - Office Section 2 Name and Surname Ne wly allocated financi ial instruments on th e basis of the decisi on: or Category (only for persons whose name is V of the Board of Directors' propos ed resolution to the Shareholders' Meet ing reported) of the body of ompetent for the imp plementation of the S Shareholders' Meeti ng resolution Shareholders' Meeting resolution date Type of financial instrument No. of financial instruments Granting date Purchase price of instruments if any Market price at granting Vesting period (1) Messina Carlo Managing Director and CEO n.a.
+Intesa Sanpaolo Ordinary Shares n.a. n.a. n.a. n.a.
+Key Managers n.a.
+Intesa Sanpaolo Ordinary Shares n.a. n.a. n.a. n.a.
+Mar.2026 / Jun.2030 Other Risk Takers (a) n.a.
+Intesa Sanpaolo Ordinary Shares n.a. n.a. n.a. n.a.
+Mar.2026 / Jun.2030 Professionals or managers who accrue a "relevant bonus" n.a.
+Intesa Sanpaolo Ordinary Shares n.a. n.a. n.a. n.a.
+Mar.2026 / Jun.2030

-(a) Including Risk Takers identified at ISP Group, sub-consolidating Group or legal entity level.
+(a) Risk Takers identified both at the level of the ISP Group and at the level of sub-consolidating Groups and subsidiary Banks.